John P. McConnell (general): Postscript

 McConnell's role as Chief of Staff of the Air Force, as well as that of the other members of the Joint Chiefs of Staff during the Vietnam War, specifically under the administration of President Lyndon B. Johnson and Secretary of Defense Robert McNamara, has recently been the subject of significant historical research in the area of the relationships between senior military leaders (e.g., the JCS) and the civilian political leadership (e.g., the National Command Authority) and has increasingly become a topical discussion issue and object lesson for officers attending the nation's senior service colleges (i.e., Air War College, Army War College, Naval War College and National War College).

 The Arkansas Aviation Historical Society inducted McConnell into the Arkansas Aviation Hall of Fame in 1985.

-McConnell's son, Dorsey W. M. McConnell, is bishop of the Episcopal Diocese of Pittsburgh.
-Another son, Bruce W. McConnell, is CEO and President at the EastWest Institute.
+McConnell's son, Dorsey W. M. McConnell, is the Acting Bishop of Aberdeen and Orkney in the Scottish Episcopal Church.
+He had served as bishop diocesan in the Episcopal Diocese of Pittsburgh from 2012 to 2021.
+Another son, Bruce W. McConnell, was CEO and President at the EastWest Institute.